Shahid Abbasi nabbed in LNG terminal case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The NAB has not arrested Shahid Khaqan Abbasi in the LNG procurement contract signed by PSO with QatarGas under govt-to-govt arrangements but nabbed him for the LNG Regasification Terminal Contract signed by SSGC with ENGRO Elengy after a competitive PPRA compliant bid and tender process.
+ISLAMABAD: The NAB has not arrested Shahid Khaqan Abbasi in LNG procurement contract signed by PSO with QatarGas under govt-to-govt arrangements but nabbed him for the LNG Regasification Terminal Contract signed by SSGC with ENGRO Elengy after a competitive PPRA compliant bid/tender process.

 NAB’s ground (a): Investigation revealed that you, being ex-minister of petroleum & natural resources (MP&NR) in July, 2013, misused your authority in the selection of M/S QED Consultant as “International Consultant” for completion of bidding process for establishment of LNG terminal-1 in violation of “Procurement of Consultancy Services Regulations, 2010” which provides various methods for selection of consultants, selection committee and professional liability of consultants etc.